Nikhile22427/oshinoko2/_posts/myposts/2025-04-10-Cybersecurity-ExtraC_IPYNB_2_.md

 ```
 instances of the objectsin the level

+## N@TM Stuff
+- We showcased our end level and the platformer level attached
+- Reception was good but some people gave feedback to make more levels
+- 2 students said it was "good for CSSE," but the level is either good or bad.
+Theres no "good for ___"

 ## Reflection
 - This class teaches skills that are applicable anywhere where you work with computers or code
 - Also teaches collaboration skills